Paper Contribution Type

 • Model Size: 1.44M parameters total

-• Fine-tuning Protocol: Noise Generator discarded after pre-training; only the pre-trained Denoising Module (7-layer EGNN) is retained with a 2-layer MLP prediction head
+• Fine-tuning Protocol: Noise Generator discarded after pre-training; only the pre-trained Denoising Module (7-layer EGNN) is retained for downstream fine-tuning

 • Optimizer: AdamW with cosine learning rate decay (max LR of 0.0005)